By continuing to read this article, you agree to double check with the authorities or other concerned entities for the latest updates.

 MANUEL UY BEACH RESORT RATES

 Below are the updated rates.
-This used to be a lot cheaper, but the management implemented an increase in the fees starting April 1, 2019.
+This used to be a lot cheaper, but the management implemented an increase in the fees over the past years.

 DAY TOUR